With more and more hunters joining the sport everyday, deer are more pressured than ever.

 Tip 8.
 Pay attention to the wind

 Being upwind of deer is one of the quickest ways to alert them of your presence.
+Deer are able to smell humans from up to 1/2 mile away.
 Not taking wind direction into account is one of the most common mistakes inexperienced hunters make.
 Having a good wind checker handy can help determine wind direction quickly and easily.

 Tip 9.
 Travel Quietly